lena-A-Al/Pixelate-workshop/README.md

 If you are in a program that has not yet used `npm` or `node` for a workshop yet, opening `index.html` in your VSCode editor (or editor of your choice) and simply working on the files should work perfectly well.
 # Pixelate-workshop

+The object of this workshop:
+1. Learning how to select elements from the DOM.
+2. Learning how to use eventListener.
+3. Learning how to use event, event.target, and event.target.value.
+4. Learning how to use event delegation.